 QuickBooks Online

-QuickBooks Online offers three plans: The Simple Start plan costs $12 per month; Plus costs $35 per month; and Advanced costs $75 per month.
+QuickBooks Online’s pricing comes in four plans: The Simple Start plan costs $35 per month; Essentials costs $65 per month; Plus costs $99 per month; and Advanced costs $235 per month.
+Quickbooks offers 50% off for the first three months on all of these plans.

 In general, QuickBooks offers even more features than FreshBooks, although it has fewer third-party integrations.
 In terms of functionality, QuickBooks' Plus plan is comparable to the Plus plan from FreshBooks.

 The plans each support a different number of users.
-Simple Start has just one, Plus supports up to five users, and Advanced supports up to 25 users.
-As a result, the number of employees any given business needs to access its accounting software might make QuickBooks a cheaper alternative to FreshBooks: If just one or two users need it, FreshBooks is cheaper, but any more, and QuickBooks is the better deal.
+Simple Start has just one, Essentials has up to three, Plus supports up to five users, and Advanced supports up to 25 users.
+As a result, the number of employees any given business needs to access its accounting software might make QuickBooks a cheaper alternative to FreshBooks: If just two or three users need it, FreshBooks is cheaper, but any more, and QuickBooks is the better deal.

-The price is low, provided your business doesn't need to add more team members at $10/month a pop.
+The price is low, provided your business doesn’t need to add more team members at $11 per month a pop.
 At the same time, the range of features offered is great, while the interface is easy to use, and the support team is good as well.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page